akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice switched, face burning.
 Then she caught Godfrey’s eye.
 He was seated on the dais among his half‑brothers—Robert of Gloucester, broad and quiet as an idle siege tower; Richard of Lincoln, leaning in to hear some jest.
 Godfrey did not smile.
 Did not wave.
 Just… looked.
 And somehow, that was enough.

 At the high table, the King sat flanked by Queen Matilda and the young heir, William Adelin, who was trying to balance a spoon on his nose.
 Matilda gently removed it.
-Robert de Beaumont, the King’s most trusted advisor, leaned across to murmur something that made Henry’s jaw tighten.
+Robert de Beaumont, the King’s most trusted advisor, leant across to murmur something that made Henry’s jaw tighten.
 Roger, Bishop of Salisbury, watched the exchange with the stillness of a spider at the edge of its web.

 Nearby, William de Warenne spoke in low tones to Eustace of Boulogne.
 Their eyes followed the servants, not the King.